Crab Team

 Howe Sound (Átl’ka7tsem) and the Squamish River Estuary (Skwelwil’em) are home to an abundance of species, including native shore crabs, juvenile salmon, seabirds, shellfish, rare glass sponge reefs, endangered rockfish, and much more.
 A European Green Crab infestation could significantly threaten the unique marine wildlife in this area.

-European Green Crabs have recently been found in Boundary Bay (just south of Vancouver) and on Salt Spring Island (near the entrance of Howe Sound).
-They have a long early life (larval stage) of 50 to 80 days, when they drift in the ocean current before settling to the bottom.
+European Green Crabs have a long early life (larval stage) of 50 to 80 days, when they drift in the ocean current before settling to the bottom.
 The adult green crab is also very hardy and can survive out of the water for over 5 days, hiding in fishing gear and equipment or, at the bottom of crates, buckets and boats.

 Learn more about European Green Crab and its impacts.